p4xi/F7P/readme.md

-# F7P - File Transfer Protocol
+# F7P - File 7ransfer Protocol

 **F7P** is a powerful web-based file manager and remote administration tool.
 It provides a clean, mobile-friendly interface for managing files, executing commands, and performing various system operations through a web browser.